sebasjm/hagrid-keyserver/README.md

  - `mp=1` is always assumed,
  - only exact matches for user IDs are returned,
  - `op=index` returns either one or no keys and
- - all packets that aren't public keys, user IDs or signatures are filters out.
+ - all packets that aren't public keys, user IDs or signatures are filtered out.

 Uploading a key via the HKP interface will trigger verification emails to be send.